you don’t have to do this alone

 • have strong inner critics and high standards for themselves who would benefit from building a more compassionate relationship with themselves

-• have BIG emotions that want to learn how to cope and reduce the intensity of the mood roller coaster
+• have BIG emotions and want to learn how to cope and reduce the intensity of the mood roller coaster

 therapy begins with the therapeutic relationship.